http://www.fpnotebook.com/

-- Scoliosis Evaluation
+- See Scoliosis

 - Obtain Posteroanterior (PA) XRays of the full spine

-- Posteroanterior view minimizes breast radiation
+- Posteroanterior view minimizes Breast radiation

 - Patients back is to XRay Source